How Getting Organized at Work Changed One Man's Life, for Good

 Dan explained how he always met with the company’s top boss in his floor’s conference room because he never wanted the president to see how messy he kept his office.
 You see, Dan had heard through the company grapevine that the president, who had a reputation for being a “neat freak,” had once fired someone just because they kept a messy office.
 That day at lunch Dan told my friend he often wondered if he had allowed the clutter in his office to become a “career hazard,” but was still afraid he'd lose his effectiveness if he allowed anyone to move things around.
 He said he worked well knowing where things were and didn't want to have to spend time learning a new system.

-Gone a Moment Too Long ...
+Out of the Office One Moment Too Long ...

 Months after that lunch meeting, one day Dan stepped away from his office for what he thought would be a brief stop in a co-worker’s office.
 But the chat was interrupted by a phone call from the company president’s office.
 All of a sudden everyone in Dan’s department had to gather in the floor’s conference room to talk about a big problem that had arisen suddenly, and his department had to deal with it immediately.